brechtm/rinohtype/_sources/elementstyling.txt

 example the *emphasis* style definition from the example above.
-The value for style properties other than *font_slant* (which is defined in the *emphasis* style itself) will be looked up in the style definition corresponding to the parent element.
-That can be another :class:`.StyledText` instance, or a :class:`.Paragraph`.
-If that style definition neither defines the style attribute, the lookup proceeds recursively, moving up in the document tree.
+The value for style properties other than *font_slant* (which is defined in the *emphasis* style itself) will be looked up in the style definition corresponding to the parent element, which can be either another :class:`.StyledText` instance, or a :class:`.Paragraph`.
+If the parent element is a :class:`.StyledText` that neither defines the style attribute, lookup proceeds recursively, moving up in the document tree.

 For **flowables**, there is no fall-back to the parent's style by default.
-A base style can be explicitly specified however.
+A base style can be specified explicitly however.
 If a style attribute is not present in a particular style definition, it is looked up in the base style.

-This can also help avoid duplication of style information and the resulting maintenance difficulties.
+This can help avoid duplication of style information and the resulting maintenance difficulties.
 In the following example, the *unnumbered heading level 1* style inherits all properties from *heading level 1*, overriding only the *number_format* attribute: